Antigua in pictures: 14 reasons to visit Antigua

 The places to stay – I checked into Verandah Resort & Spa in the east of the island, one of the Elite Island Resorts, all-inclusive so it’s perfect for families with some great watersports and two beaches.

 Disclosure: My trip to Antigua and stay at Verandah Resort was courtesy of the Antigua tourist board and Elite Island Resorts.
-All opinions remain my own.
+All opinions on the top reasons to visit Antigua remain my own.